Speaking to huge audiences on the radio was an important step to overcoming my fear of public speaking.

 - and an easy topic.

 My first official public speaking engagement was for a local computer company in Wellington, New Zealand.
-The company had regular evening events with food and drink for its customers and would invite speakers.
+The company held regular evening events with food and drink for its customers.
+It would invite speakers.

 The company’s managing director asked me to talk for about 20 minutes on my work as a technology journalist.
 I can talk on this subject about for hours.